softindex/datakernel/core-bytebuf/README.md

 * *takeAtMost(int size)* - creates and returns ByteBufSlice that contains needed amount of bytes from queue's first ByteBuf if latter contains enough bytes.
 Otherwise creates and returns ByteBuf that contains all bytes from first ByteBuf in queue.

-You can explore an example of ByteBuf pool usage [here](https://github.com/softindex/datakernel/tree/master/examples/bytebuf#bytebuf-queue-example)
+You can explore an example of ByteBuf queue usage [here](https://github.com/softindex/datakernel/tree/master/examples/bytebuf#bytebuf-queue-example)

 <br>

-The module also contains utility classes to manage resizing of underlying byte buffer, `String` conversions, etc.
+This module also contains utility classes to manage resizing of underlying byte buffer, `String` conversions, etc.

 You can wrap your byte array into `ByteBuf` in the following ways: